Posted on Friday 27 August 2021

 When was the last time that you used cash to buy something?
 If you’re among the 42 percent of Canadians who prefer to use contactless payments instead, you probably haven’t used cash in quite some time.

 Canadians are increasingly shifting toward cashless payments, reaching for debit or credit cards instead of bills.
 It’s a shift that has been steadily progressing over the past decade.
 In 2017, a survey from Bank of Canada found that only 1 out of 3 transactions were paid for in cash.
 Even banks are taking notice of the shift and offering more options for online and mobile services to make contactless payments easier than ever.
+It seems in some cases, you can save more when you buy online.

 Not only does cashless payment make sense from a space-saving perspective, decreasing the need to carry a wad of physical bills, but it’s often quicker and more convenient to swipe a card instead.
 And in a post-Covid world, where physical distancing is the new norm, cashless payments have become even more popular as a means of decreasing bacteria and virus transmission.